hdinkel/ELM-CPIB-2017/merged/complete.md

 Step 11.
 Scroll down to the "Interactions" header to view information about this instance's interactions (Fig TP53-BP1-6).
-This instance interacts with PIN1_Human via the PG00397 domain (found on position 7--37 in PIN1_Human.
+This instance interacts with PIN1_Human via the PG00397 domain (found on position 7--37 in PIN1_Human).
 If available, binding affinities are also shown here.
-Mitab and xml download links ??? are also made available.
+Interaction data is made available in Mitab and xml format (PMID:17925023).

 Step 12.
-Scroll further down the "Switches" section for an brief overview of the switches details of this instances obtained form "switches.elm" (REF) (Fig TP53-BP1-6).
-This particular instances in is involved in the switch phosphorulating P53.
-Clicking on the digram will open an external link on the "switches.elm" website.
+Scroll further down to the "Switches" section for a brief overview of the switches details of this instance obtained form "switches.ELM" (PMID:23550212) (Fig TP53-BP1-6).
+This particular instance is involved in the switch phosphorylating P53.
+Clicking on the diagram will open an external link to the "switches.ELM" website.
 # Basic protocol 2: Explore the content of the ELM DB

-The core of the ELM dabase is the set of manual annotations of motifs and instances curated from litarture.
-There are over 3000 annotaed instances from XXX classes from YYY publications.
-In this protocol we give an overview on how to navidate and browse the entire database contain.
-This secion should give an overview of all of the data, and types of data contained in the databse.
+The core of the ELM database is the set of manual annotations of motifs and instances curated from literature.
+There are over 3000 annotated instances from XXX classes from YYY publications.
+In this protocol we give an overview on how to navigate and browse the entire database content.
+This section should give an overview of all the data, and types of data contained in the database.

 ## Database content overview